michaelbrewer/aws-lambda-events/docs/index.md

 Objective is to collect resources on lambda inputs (requests) and outputs (responses) as well as the following:

+- Invocation type (synchronous, asynchronous or polling)
 - Limitations of each type of lambda
-- Input/Request schema
+- Input schema
-- Output/Response schema
+- Response schema
-- Example event
+- Example events
 - Libraries for typing, data structures, and other utilities
 - Event handlers libraries by language
 - Response handlers by language